Women & Hypertension

 - Menopause: During the menopause period of a woman’s life, they are at a higher risk of getting high blood pressure.

-When signs of high blood pressure are seen in women, they need to make a few lifestyle changes and see a doctor for better information.
+When signs and symptoms of high blood pressure are seen in women, they need to make a few lifestyle changes and see a doctor for better information.